In this article

 Looking for products on an eCommerce website should be effortless and user-friendly.
 Your customers want to be able to find what they're looking for quickly and easily.
 Nearly 90% agree that a good eCommerce site search engine is essential when it comes to online shopping.

-By improving their search functionality and product availability, retailers have the potential to tap into a $6 trillion global market.
+If retailers learn how to improve their search functionality and product availability, they will have the potential to tap into a $6 trillion global market

-Here are six best practices to improve how you optimize your eCommerce search capabilities, and, in turn, see an uptick in conversions.
+Below are six best practices to personalize and improve how you optimize your eCommerce search capabilities, and, in turn, see an uptick in conversions.

 Meet the Expert